Ciprofloxacin/dexamethasone (Into the ear)

 Ciprofloxacin Hydrochloride (sip-roe-FLOX-a-sin hye-droe-KLOR-ide), Dexamethasone (dex-a-METH-a-sone)

-Treats middle ear infections in children who have tubes in their ears.
-Also treats outer ear infections ("swimmer's ear") in children and adults.
+Treats ear infections.
 This medicine is a combination of an antibiotic and a steroid.

 CiprodexThere may be other brand names for this medicine.